Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Simply open an account, upload your images, set your prices for all our available products, and you're instantly in business!
 FAA provides you with an e-commerce website, fulfills your orders for you, and sends you your profits each month.

 UPDATE: I am donating the proceeds of all sales of my photos here to the care of my mother, who is recovering from two grueling operations.
-Mom is a double leg amputee from a car having hit her in 1985 while she was walking home from work, and I am her caregiver.
+I am her caregiver.
 She's an amazing woman living an inspirational life, a beautiful person who has graced many other lives in this world.
-I also have a donation page for her: Help my Mom walk again. http://www.gofundme.com/Help-my-Mom-walk-again
+I am donating all proceeds from sales of my art to her care.

 'My images are 'time pieces,' stolen moments caught on the run that would otherwise be forever lost in time ... images that evoke a strong sense of place, time and mood.
 I am a photographic archaeologist, bringing forgotten emotions to light.'

 On Aug.
 15th, 2013 (her late father's birthday), NYC television news station NY1 published her photo of 'Brooklyn Diner' as their Picture of the Day.
 Thanks, Dad!
 She made Picture of the Day again on Sept.
 26, 2013, twice in two months, for 'United Nations Building against Dramatic Sky,' and has appeared six times in total on NY1.

 'Brooklyn Diner' and 'Little Tug that Could' were also published in the NY Daily News newspaper on Sept.
 9, 2013 in the User Photos section, and her photos appear on the National Geographic website.
 She is featured in the Sept.
 2013 issue of 'Under the Hat' magazine on 'Unconventional Photography.'